Prabesh-Pandey/portfolio_1/README.md

-  # Portfolio Website Design

-  This is a code bundle for Portfolio Website Design.
-The original project is available at https://www.figma.com/design/cgERhSaSgToz36dsZivF8U/Portfolio-Website-Design.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.